TrellixVulnTeam/swahilipython_SCMU/Doc/library/errno.rst

 This module makes available standard ``errno`` system symbols.
 The value of each symbol is the corresponding integer value.
-The names and descriptions are borrowed from :file:`linux/include/errno.h`, which should be pretty all-inclusive.
+The names and descriptions are borrowed kutoka :file:`linux/include/errno.h`, which should be pretty all-inclusive.

 .. data:: errorcode

-   Dictionary providing a mapping from the errno value to the string name in the underlying system.
+   Dictionary providing a mapping kutoka the errno value to the string name in the underlying system.
 For instance, ``errno.errorcode[errno.EPERM]`` maps to ``'EPERM'``.